Afanasy Fet: Later years

 In 1873 Fet bought a second village, Vorobyovka, nearby Kursk and returned to writing poetry.
 "At Vorobyovka my muse awoke from many years of sleep and started visiting me as often as she used to at the dawn of my life," Fet wrote to Grand Duke Konstantin Romanov on 25 August 1891.
 In 1881 Fet bought a small house at Plyuschikha Street in Moscow.
 From then on he would spend winters in the city, move to Vorobyovka in April and stay there till late September.
 The result of this new surge of creativity were four books of the Evening Lights series (released in 1883, 1885, 1888 and 1891) which featured some of his finest work.

 Fighting off hostile reviewers, who were making much of the contrast between an affluent and somewhat pompous landowner and his sublime, elegant poetry, Fet insisted it was his pragmatism that helped him get the absolute artistic freedom.
 Still, the interest in his work started to diminish.
 Evening Lights sold poorly and only a circle of close friends (Leo Tolstoy, Vladimir Solovyov, Nikolay Strakhov, Yakov Polonsky, Aleksey K. Tolstoy, Pyotr Tchaikovsky among them) expressed delight with Fet's latter life poetry.
 "I await eagerly for [the 4th volume of] your Evening Lights… I wish I could add – 'like the rest of our intelligentsia does', but sadly that is not the case," Polonsky wrote in a November 1890 letter.

 In 1890 two volumes of Fet's My Memories: 1848–1889 were published.
 Another book, My Early Years, came out posthumously, in 1893.
 On 28 January 1892 at the Moscow Hermitage restaurant the grandiose event celebrating the 50th anniversary of Fet's literary career was held.
 He seemed pleased with the lavishness of it, but later in the poem On My Muse's 50th Birthday referred to the celebration as a 'requiem'.
 On 26 February Fet was granted the title of kamerger by a monarch's decree.
 His last poem is dated 23 October 1892.

 Death

 The circumstances of Fet's death caused almost as much controversy as those of his birth.
 In October 1892, Fet moved from Vorobyovka to his Moscow house.
 While visiting Countess Sophia Tolstaya he caught cold and later contracted severe bronchitis.
-The family doctor Ostroumov, speaking to Fet's wife, suggested that the patient, bad as he now was, should take Communion.
+The family doctor Ostroumov, speaking to Fet's wife, fearing that the poet was moribund, suggested that he take Communion.
 "Afanasy Afanasyevich recognizes none of such rituals," she replied and assured the doctor she was ready to take the sin of depriving a dying man of his communion upon herself.